sveltejs/sapper-template/README.md

 # sapper-template

 The default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
-Can use either either Rollup or webpack as bundler.
+Can use either Rollup or webpack as bundler.

 ## Getting started